Alabama win thrills Democrats as Republicans scramble for answers

 “Steve Bannon ... is a private citizen and how are you going to ban a private citizen from whatever he wants to do?”
 Grassley said on the Fox Business Network.

-Moore, a hard-line conservative who was twice removed from his seat on the Alabama Supreme Court for refusing to abide by federal law, became the Republican candidate by beating incumbent Senator Luther Strange in a primary race earlier this year.
+Moore, a hardline conservative who was twice removed from his seat on the Alabama Supreme Court for refusing to abide by federal law, became the Republican candidate by beating incumbent Senator Luther Strange in a primary race earlier this year.

 Republican leaders in Congress backed Strange in that race and then pressured Moore to withdraw his candidacy after he faced allegations from several women that he sexually assaulted or pursued them when they were teenagers and he was in his 30s.